Salamandridae/sites/rabanansan.tk/the_lie_we_live/index.md

 ===============
 ...is a [youtube video](https://youtu.be/ipe6CMvW0Dg) about society.
-I agree with the premisses laid out in the first 4 minutes, but his implied conclution seems baseless.
+I agree with the premisses laid out in the first 4 minutes, but his implied conclusion seems baseless.

 There is victory music playing in the background and he uses catchy rhetorics.
 Preferably, I'd like my arguments logical, not *inspiring*.